 The EU General Data Protection Regulation (GDPR) is a data protection legislation, which will apply to all companies operating in the European Union from 25th May 2018 onward.
-The GDPR regulation covers personal data of all EU citizens, and security practices around their personal data.
+The GDPR regulation covers the personal data of all EU citizens and security practices around their personal data.
 At the moment we are in a transition period of the amendment.

 Benefits of the Data Protection Regulation

 The change comes with many benefits.
 Many people have their doubts, but it’s better to look at the new possibilities this law change brings along.
 The biggest beneficiaries are private people who will get the right to know how and for what their personal details are being used.
-For a consumer GDPR creates certainty that a company has good enough data security standards and that all personal data is handled with care and diligence.
-With GDPR, companies have more credibility as a trusted partner in their network.
+For a consumer, GDPR creates certainty that a company has good enough data security standards and that all personal data is handled with care and diligence.
+With GDPR, companies have more credibility as trusted partners in their network.

-In all of its complexity GPDR is actually pretty simple to understand.
-It aims to protect personal data from anyone other than authorized personnel, and on the other hand ensures that all details are being updated.
+In all of its complexity, GPDR is actually pretty simple to understand.
+It aims to protect personal data from anyone other than authorized personnel, and on the other hand, ensures that all details are being updated.

 An organization needs to clearly inform:

-- What data the company has
+What data does the company have

-- Where the data is located
+Where the data is located

-- For what usage is the data collected
+For what usage is the data collected

-- Who admins the data
+Who admins the data

-- Who has access for the collected data
+Who has access to the collected data

-- How does the data move between different programs or systems
+How does the data move between different programs or systems

-- How can an individual archive, correct or remove all stored data
+How can an individual archive, correct or remove all stored data

-There haven’t been any general data security regulations in EU before, and the varying regulations have made it difficult for companies to grow internationally within EU.
-GDPR aims to standardise current practices and to make companies’ data security practices transparent.
+There haven’t been any general data security regulations in the EU before, and the varying regulations have made it difficult for companies to grow internationally within the EU.
+GDPR aims to standardize current practices and to make companies’ data security practices transparent.